altcp/next_day_equity_outlook/README.md

 # Sell Side Quantitative Research

-A command line tool that provides a quantitative outlook.<br/><br/><br/>
+A tool that simplifies and automates the task of conducting quantitative research.<br/><br/><br/>

 ## Overview

 The tool retrieves price information for the equity instrument of your choice.
-It then automates the basic quantitative work.
+It then automates the quantitative work.
 At minimum, the automation provides an outlook for the next business day.<br/><br/><br/>

 ## Instructions for the use of a release
 Python 3.8.5 was the python version used.<br/>